 Subject of admissions examination and additional information

-The single-round exam in form of an oral interview from botany.
+The two-round exam on the basis of the annexes submitted (first round) and in form of an oral interview from botany (second round).

 The exam is aimed at testing applicant’s general knowledge of the field.
 The exam includes a discussion about the topic of the applicant’s bachelor thesis and a discussion about a topic for a master thesis.